quent043/stake-vote/README.md

  - Add Arbitration (in case of a hack, to render a survey null)
  - Add NFT owning to  voting conditions
  - Use Viem (didn't have time to find good viem tools for UUPS proxy deployments)
  - Add a locking period in staking contract.
-Tokens are locked for the duration of the survey and can be redeemed after the end timestamp.
+Tokens are locked for the duration of the survey and can be redeemed after the end timestamp, or is Survey Cancelled.